Plautia Urgulanilla: Family

 Urgulanilla was a member of the Plautia gens.
 She was of Etruscan descent.

-Her grandmother was Urgulania, after whom Urgulanilla was named; she was a close friend of the Empress Livia Drusilla.

 Her father was Marcus Plautius Silvanus, the consul for the year 2 BC, and a decorated general, honoured with triumphal ornaments for his successes in the Bellum Batonianum or Great Illyrian Revolt in 12 AD.
+He had served beside Tiberius.
+Her paternal grandmother was Urgulania, after whom Urgulanilla was named; her maternal grandmother was also a close friend of the Empress Livia Drusilla.

+Her mother was named Lartia and was the daughter of Gnaeus Lartius.